danielfett/draft-dpop/main.md

 included in the DPoP JWT, and therefore only these two message parts are covered by the DPoP proof.
 The idea is sign just enough of the HTTP data to provide reasonable proof-of-possession with respect to the HTTP request.
-But that it be a minimal subset of the HTTP data so as to avoid the substantial difficulties inherent in attempting to normalize HTTP messages.
+This design approach of using only a minimal subset of the HTTP header data is to avoid the substantial difficulties inherent in attempting to normalize HTTP messages.
 Nonetheless, DPoP proofs can be extended to contain other information of the HTTP request (see also (#request_integrity)).